Pharmacy is one of the fastest growing areas of healthcare and offers a wide range of career opportunities….

 You also develop a broad range of transferable skills that are very attractive to employers in other sectors:

 Generally, only small numbers of pharmacy graduates go on to do further study directly after graduation.
 This is because a pre-entry postgraduate qualification is not needed to practise as a pharmacist and is rarely advantageous when applying for jobs within the profession.
-A recent survery indicates that 5% of pharmacy graduates took up full-time postgraduate study.
-A further 20% were combining work and study.
+A recent survery by the Higher Education Statistics Agency indicates that one in ten pharmacy graduates take up further study, either full time or part time while working.

 Pharmacy graduates who want a career in scientific research and development may choose to study for an MSc or PhD, in fields such as biomedical or chemical science.
 Graduates who decide that they want to pursue careers outside pharmacy may undertake a relevant postgraduate course to broaden their skills and increase their knowledge of other areas.